Jon Otsemobor: Norwich City

 After leaving Crewe Alexandra, Otsemobor joined Norwich City on a three-year contract with the club in June 2007.

 Otsemobor made his Norwich City debut in the opening game of the season, where he played 90 minutes as a right-back, in a 0–0 draw against Preston North End.
 His first goal for the club came in a 5–1 win against Colchester United on 22 March 2008.
 Otsemobor ended his first season at Norwich City, making forty-three appearances and scoring once.

 However, his second season at Norwich City was not successful as the first one, as he was competing over the right-back spot with on-loan signing Elliott Omozusi.
 Ostemobor made his first appearance for the club in the 2008–09 season on 30 August 2008, in a 1–1 draw against Birmingham City.
 After the match, Manager Glenn Roeder praised Otsemobor's performance on his return.
 Soon, Otsemobor suffered ankle injury during a 2–1 loss against Derby County in mid-October.
 Otsemobor regained his right-back spot in the first team from November, after Omozusi left the club.
 Despite making thirty-eight appearances for the club, Norwich City, however, was relegated to League One.

 In the 2009–10 season, Otsemobor's performance was criticised when the defense conceded seven goals, in a 7–1 loss against Colchester United in the opening game of the season.
 Weeks after the defeat, Otsemobor scored his first Norwich City goal of the 2009–10 season, in a 5–2 win over Wycombe Wanderers on 22 August 2009, in Paul Lambert's first win as Norwich City Manager.
 However, Otsemobor suffered injuries, which saw his playing time reduced and eventually being on the substitutes bench at the end of December.
 Despite this, Otsemobor made his 100th Norwich City appearance, in a 2–2 draw against Southampton on 21 November 2009.

 Southampton

 Otsemobor signed for Southampton on 14 January 2010, on a free transfer from League One promotion rivals Norwich City.

 He made his debut on 16 January playing alongside two other recent signings, José Fonte and Danny Seaborne, in a 1–1 draw at Millwall.
 However, Otsemobor suffered an injury that kept him out throughout March, which was sustained during a 1–0 win over Leeds United.
+He was unable to contribute to Southampton winning the 2009–10 Football League Trophy as he was cup-tied.

 Despite being keen to stay at Southampton, Otsemobor was among twelve players to be released by the club in May 2010.